 2016 (July): Produced time-lapse video of pattern artist Bonnie Craig’s work When Is A Star A Star?, a project where the artist collaborated with University of Central Lancashire astrophysicist Professor Derek Ward-Thompson to produce a series of visual interpretations of statistical data.

-2016 (May): Performed Outsiders at Manchester Salon NUJ event, and gave talk about diverse ways to make money as a freelance journalist.
+2016 (May): Performed Outsiders at Manchester Salon NUJ event.

 2016 (April): Photographed contemporary performance festival Derelict Spring, producing a pop video of the documentary images, mixed with video recordings of the artists involved.

 2016 (May): Performed Worn, a photography-based theatre performance exploring the hidden world of selling used clothing on eBay.
 Included verbatim quotes read by three performers (at Lumos, Media Factory, UCLan).

 2015 (Oct-Nov): Commissioned by Fuel Theatre (supported by They Eat Culture) to produce 10 minute performance piece for the New Theatre In Your Neighbourhood research project, mentored by writer/director Andy Smith.
 Live art piece Northern World performed at New Continental (Preston) and Media Factory (University of Central Lancashire).